Ensemble deep learning: A review: Ensemble Strategies:

-Several attempts tried to combine bagging with other machine learning algorithms.
-In \cite{kim2002support}, the bagging method is used to generate multiple bags of the dataset and multiple support vector machines are trained independently with each bag as the input.
+Several attempts tried to combine bagging with other machine learning algorithms. \citet{kim2002support} used bagging method to generate multiple bags of the dataset and multiple support vector machines were trained independently with each bag as the input.
 The output of the models is combined via majority voting, least squares estimation weighting and double layer hierarchical approach.
-In the double layer hierarchical approach, another support vector machines (SVM) is used to combine the outcomes of the multiple SVM's efficiently.
-In \cite{tao2006asymmetric}, asymmetric bagging strategy was used to generate the ensemble model to handle the class imbalance problems.
+In the double layer hierarchical approach, another support vector machines (SVM) is used to combine the outcomes of the multiple SVM's efficiently. \citet{tao2006asymmetric} used asymmetric bagging strategy to generate the ensemble model to handle the class imbalance problems.
 A case study of bagging, boosting and basic ensembles \cite{mao1998case} revealed that at higher rejection rates of samples boosting is better as compared to bagging and basic ensembles.
 However, as the rejection rate increases the difference disappears among the boosting, bagging and basic ensembles.
-Bagging based multilayer perceptron \cite{ha2005response} combined bagging to train multiple perceptrons with the corresponding bag and showed that bagging based ensemble models prove better as compared to individual multilayer perceptron.
+Bagging based multilayer perceptron \cite{ha2005response} combined bagging to train multiple perceptrons with the corresponding bag and showed that bagging based ensemble models perform better as compared to individual multilayer perceptron.
 In \cite{genccay2001pricing}, the analysis of the bagging approach and other regularisation techniques revealed that bagging regularized the neural networks and hence provide better generalization.
-For predicting the short term load forecasting, an ensemble of bagging with neural networks \cite{khwaja2015improved}.
+In \cite{khwaja2015improved}, bagged neural networks (BNNs) was proposed wherein each neural network was trained over different dataset sampled randomly with replacement from original dataset and was implemented for the short term load forecasting.
 Unlike Random forest \cite{breiman2001random} which uses majority voting for aggregating the ensemble of decision trees, bagging based survival trees \cite{hothorn2004bagging} used Kaplan–Meier curve to predict the ensemble output for breast cancer and lymphoma patients.
 In \cite{alvear2018building}, ensembles of stacked denoising autoencoders for classification showed that the bagging and switching technique in a general deep machine results in improved diversity.